-WASHINGTON (AP) — Rebuffing President Barack Obama on Iran, House Speaker John Boehner said Wednesday he had invited Israel's prime minister to address a joint meeting of Congress next month about the threats from Tehran and radical Islam.
+WASHINGTON (AP) — House of Representatives Speaker John Boehner, rebuffing President Barack Obama on Iran, said Wednesday he had invited Israel’s prime minister to address a joint meeting of the U.S. Congress next month about the threats from Tehran and radical Islam.

 “You may have seen that on Friday, the president warned us not to move ahead with sanctions on Iran, a state sponsor of terror,” Boehner told colleagues, according to his office.
 “His exact message to us was: ‘Hold your fire.’
 He expects us to stand idly by and do nothing while he cuts a bad deal with Iran.

 “Two words: ‘Hell no!’ ...
 We’re going to do no such thing,” the speaker said.

 The invitation comes at a crucial time for Netanyahu, who is in the middle of a re-election campaign.
 In Israel, there was no immediate comment from the prime minister’s spokesman.

 The U.S. and other Western countries believe that Iran is intent on trying to develop nuclear weapons.
 Tehran claims its nuclear program is peaceful and exists only to produce energy for civilian use.